-Edit Lyrics...
-Once you press the # button, you then press the [Edit Lyrics] button.
+Press the [#] button on the Notation window toolbar.
+Then, press the [Edit Lyrics] button.
 You can then see the Edit Lyrics dialog.

-From here, you can Edit lyrics, Insert new lyrics, Append lyrics to the end of the track, or Delete lyrics.
+From here, you can edit lyrics, insert new lyrics, append lyrics to the end of the track, or delete lyrics.
 A single lyric event can be 128 characters.